Cultural Heritage Preservation

 It matters how we choose to remember....

-King Jorde now focuses on preservation consulting, working closely with various stakeholders, including community organizations, developers, and government agencies, to protect and celebrate cultural heritage, particularly in marginalized communities domestically and internationally.
-Her expertise recently extended to the British Overseas Territory of St. Helena in the South Atlantic, where she consulted with government and community stakeholders on what is believed to be the most significant burial ground of enslaved Africans from the Middle Passage.
-This work is featured in "A Story of Bones," a British documentary that premiered at the 2022 Tribeca Film Festival, in which King Jorde serves as both participant and producer.
+Building on this landmark achievement, King Jorde has expanded her preservation practice internationally, securing UNESCO designations for sites in the Dutch Caribbean.
+Her expertise in memorializing African burial grounds led to groundbreaking work in the British Overseas Territory of St. Helena in the South Atlantic, where she consulted with government and community stakeholders on what is believed to be the most significant burial ground of enslaved Africans from the Middle Passage.
+This work is documented in A Story of Bones, a British documentary that premiered at the 2022 Tribeca Film Festival, where King Jorde serves as both producer and on-screen expert.
+The film continues to generate international dialogue, with screening requests from universities worldwide, since its PBS Television debut in 2023.